 Down syndrome is the most common chromosomal disorder in the United States

 Though Down syndrome is the most commonly occurring genetic chromosomal disorder, the way the condition presents itself in each person will differ.

 Some people will have mild to moderate intellectual and developmental problems, while others might have more severe complications.

 The same goes for health, where some people with Down syndrome may be healthy, while others could have a variety of health-related complications, such as heart defects.

 Three different types of Down syndrome exist

 While the condition may be thought of as a singular syndrome, there are actually three different types.

 Trisomy 21, or nondisjunction, is the most common.
-It accounts for 95 percent of all cases.
+It accounts for of all cases.